saguilarDevel/schc-sigfox/docs/Tutorial-3-lopy-setup-vscode.md

 19. It should print the Sigfox Device ID and the Sigfox PAC number.
 This information is latter required to create the Sigfox Backend account.

+Continue with the Sigfox Callback configuration in [Tutorial 4](/docs/Tutorial-4-Sigfox-callback_setup.md).